-The beer garden at sunset is one of our favorite things to do on the island.
+The beer garden at sunset is one of our favorite things on the island.
 They host live music almost every night, and the atmosphere is lively and relaxing at the same time.
 Their claim to fame is their seafood any style menu, where fresh catch is prepared in every way imaginable or made to order.

 Palmetto Bay Sunrise Cafe

 They cook up all the American classics with a Lowcountry twist.
 The crab cake benedict is especially delightful, but you really can’t go wrong picking any of their plates.

-Everything is made from scratch on-site, and they’ve been feeding the morning masses for decades.
+Everything is from scratch on-site, and they’ve been feeding the morning masses for decades.
 Be prepared for a bit of a wait, but we promise it’s well worth it.
-Between the food and the friendliness, this place really does feel like a family, and you’ll be at home the second you walk in the door.
+Between the food and the friendliness, this place does feel like a family, and you’ll be at home the second you walk in the door.
 There’s no better way to start the day on Hilton Head.

 Charlie’s L’Etoile Verte

 This tasty destination is a tucked-away treat on Hilton Head Island.
 They feature French-inspired fare that is always thoughtfully created and expertly prepared.

 What started as a one-room bistro has since grown into a warm and spacious setting that feels warm and welcoming.
 The atmosphere is refined and fancy without feeling stuffy, and the grub is nothing less than gourmet.
 The wine list is perfectly curated to pair with each plate.
 We recommend making a reservation ahead of time.

 Named after the Japanese word for cedarwood, you’ll find an abundance of this warm timber throughout the restaurant.
 It creates a serene setting within the three dining areas, the sushi bar, and the cocktail lounge.
-Inside additions like the Japanese rock garden and cushioned floor seating make the authentic decor extra delightful.
+Inside additions like the Japanese rock garden and cushioned floor seating make the authentic decor delightful.

 The sushi rolls range from carefully curated classics, like the Hiro Roll, to inspired inventions, such as the Surf and Turf Roll.
 There are vegetarian, vegan, and gluten-free options available, as well.

 The hand-crafted cocktails are thoughtfully curated; you can tell they take their beverages just as seriously as their bites.
 Try the Filthy Toucan, made with mellow corn whiskey, tang, cappelletti aperitivo, cocchi vermouth, and lemon bitters.
 Grab a drink and some Lowcountry charcuterie, or go for a full feast with mains like the roasted chicken or pork porterhouse.

 It is a hidden haven for all vegetarians, vegans, and health food enthusiasts in Hilton Head.
 It’s charmingly small, with counter service and only a few tables inside and out.

-They grow, harvest, prepare, and serve all of their own fruits and vegetables.
+They grow, harvest, prepare, and serve their fruits and vegetables.
 You can see each ingredient used in your meal just right outside the kitchen window.
 They pride themselves as a micro-oasis making fresh food fast, and we really must agree.

 Ombra Cucina Italiana

-The fabulous Frankie Bones specializes in classic American cuisine, namely steak, seafood, and martinis.
+The fabulous Frankie Bones specializes in classic American cuisine: steak, seafood, and martinis.
 There are ten different types of hand-shaken martinis on the menu, along with other carefully crafted cocktails.
 Inspired by the iconic rat pack era of the 1960s, this upscale retro decor will transport you to the bygone era and heyday of big city lounges.

 Old Bull Tavern